 Plan future class topics.

 We understand that teaching consistently can be challenging if you don’t know what to teach next.
 Learning from your students is a great place to start and catering your channel to the interests of your followers can help you craft better class topics.
 Beyond student feedback, there are numerous ways you can get inspired and discover your next idea.
 Check out this quick post that shares a few action-based tactics to help jumpstart your creative inspiration and keep your class ideas flowing!
+Moreover, take a browse through our interactive guide to see what class topics are trending and up and coming on Skillshare.

 Create a cohesive channel brand